DitIsVincentPM/DitIsVincentPM/README.md

 ### Hi there 👋

-I'm Vincent a 18 year old, that studies undustrial IT
+I'm Vincent a 18 year old, that studies industrial IT

 Projects:
 - Learning Platform: Personal Software for making flashcards and reading your pdf, books